 Driving to Grand Canyon National Park

 We drove to Grand Canyon National Park from Page, Arizona with the kids.
 The drive alone brought tons of beautiful landscapes as we approached the popular national park.
-We entered Grand Canyon National Park from the east, and stopped at just one vista point as we entered.
-Once you enter the park you will get a map which will list all of the areas where there are safe look outs.
+We entered Grand Canyon National Park from the east and stopped at just one vista point as we entered.
+Once you enter the park you will get a map that will list all of the areas where there are safe lookouts.
 We got off at Grandview Point, which was crowded but the views were out of this world.

 The kids were beyond anxious to get out of the car at this point and only could think about swimming in the hotel pool.
 But luckily the drive into the National Park also provided some excitement for them, as they spent some time looking for mountain lions and elk.

 Where we Stayed in Grand Canyon National Park

 Just over 7 miles south of the Visitor’s Center in Grand Canyon National Park (south rim) there is a town called Tusayan.
 It is here where you will find the more commercialized businesses and hotels.
 We stayed at The Best Western in Tusayan, Arizona with kids.
 Despite the positive reviews, the hotel was not very nice, but it was clean and did the trick for a night.
 The kids did enjoy the indoor pool though, and it was in a great location.